28 November 2016 | Las Vegas NV

-Three times in Vegas and three different hotels.
+Three times in Vegas over the years and three different hotels.
 The Luxor is pretty damned good, if slightly frayed at the edges.
 It’s a spectacular building inside and out and the hotel rooms are comfortable; I’d give it four stars.

 The rooms are spacious, clean and comfortable, but slightly underwhelming compared to the overall architecture.
 Like most punters I had a basic room with two double beds; there was plenty of room for clothes storage, a good quality 42″ LED television, and plenty of sockets to charge gadgets.
 The bathroom included a bath, shower, hand basin and toilet.
 There is a free and frequent elevated tram to take you to Mandalay and Excalibur.
 Like most hotels in Vegas there is a good selection of cafes and restaurants, but for a good bar you would probably need to head elsewhere.
 The WiFi is easy to use and pretty fast.